ilichkaya/laravel-restify/docs-v2/content/en/search/sorting.md

 GET: /api/restify/posts?sort=post.attributes.title
 ```

-The structure of the `sort` query param value consist always from 3 parts:
+The structure of the `sort` query param value always includes these 3 parts:

 - `post` - the name of the relation defined in the `related` method
 - `attributes` - a generic json:api term